G606

 St. Jerome painted before Christ; Christ’s right foot shortened to avoid overlap.

-Madonna and Child with Saints Francis and Clare, Cima da Conegliano (Giovanni Battista Cima)
+Madonna and Child with Saints Francis and Clare.

 ca. 1510